datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 <br />

-If you need to create a new link, the slideout will ask your organization identifier based on the IDP you've selected :
+If you need to create a new link, the slideout will ask your organization identifier based on the provider you've selected:
-- **GitHub** : You can find your GitHub Organization identifier by replacing organizationName in this endpoint https://api.github.com/orgs/{organizationName} (You must be logged to GitHub to complete this action)
+- **GitHub** : You can find your GitHub Organization identifier by replacing organizationName in this endpoint `https://api.github.com/orgs/{organizationName}` (You must be logged to GitHub to complete this action)
-- **GitLab** : GitLab use groups instead of organizations but it's the same.
-Once logged in GitLab, use this endpoint https://gitlab.com/api/v4/groups
+- **GitLab** : GitLab uses groups instead of organizations but it's one in the same.
+Once you've logged in to GitLab, use this endpoint `https://gitlab.com/api/v4/groups`
 - **Google**: Use the [primary domain](https://support.google.com/a/answer/182080) defined in your Google Workspace (example: if your email is you@yourbusiness.com, the identifier is yourbusiness.com)

-For example, if you add a GitHub organization, all the users who are part of it will be able to join the Ambassador Cloud Organization without any extra work.
+For example, if you add a GitHub organization, all the users who are part of the organization will be able to join your Ambassador Cloud Organization just by signing in.

 ## Manage Teams in an already existing Organization

-Ambassador Cloud allows you to have many [Team](/docs/cloud/latest/organization/#Team) within an [Organization](/docs/cloud/latest/organization/#Organization).
+Ambassador Cloud allows you to have many [Teams](/docs/cloud/latest/organization/#Team) within an [Organization](/docs/cloud/latest/organization/#Organization).

 To add a new team, navigate to your `Settings` Page in Ambassador Cloud, select `Account` and choose the `Create Team` option.